JaffaCakes118/VirusTotal-URL-Scanner/README.md

 # VirusTotal URL Scanner Chrome Extension

-The VirusTotal URL Scanner is a Chrome extension designed to enhance your online security by automatically scanning the URLs of websites you visit using the VirusTotal API.
+The VirusTotal URL Scanner is a browser extension designed to enhance your online security by automatically scanning the URLs of websites you visit using the VirusTotal API.
 Get real-time insights into potential threats directly within your browser.

 ## What it Does